 We recommend choosing Gütermann brand polyester threads – they are a well-known manufacturer of high-quality thread.
 There are other thread brands that you can try out, but we find that Gütermann is worth the cost for the quality and consistency of their thread.

 When it comes to thread for outdoor gear, we recommend Gütermann’s continuous filament thread, which is their TERA line.
-The TERA 40, which is a Tex 75 thread, is great for heavy-duty gear, while the TERA 80 (Tex 35), is perfect for lighter packs and bags.
+The TERA 40, which is a Tex 75 thread, is great for heavier gear, while the TERA 80 (Tex 35), is perfect for lighter packs and bags.

 Choosing the right needle for sewing outdoor gear